So, you want to know more about these bad boys, ™ , ®, ©?

 In 99% of countries, this symbol stands for word REGISTERED, when your trademark is 100% officially registered.
 Not pending, not published, not applied for, but registered!
 Also, this symbol is known as the rights reserved symbol or all rights reserved.

-In these countries, if you use the R symbol when your trademark is not registered, you can get into trouble as this is illegal.
+In these countries, if you use the R symbol when your trademark is not registered, you can get into trouble as this is illegal, for example in the USA it's a serious crime.

 Stay safe, use R only when your mark is Registered.
 If your mark is not registered, contact us at [email protected] we are the leading trademark registration providers and we will get your mark registered!